 491 Visa To The PR 191 And Tax Assessment Notices

-Early last month, Immigration released information regarding the new 5 year Temporary Residency 491 visa.
+A few months ago, Immigration released information regarding the new 5 year Temporary Residency 491 visa.
 This visa will become available on the 17th November 2019.
 They have also released information on how you can convert this 491 visa into permanent residency via the new and 191 visa.
 This visa will become available on the 16th November 2022.
 You can read our previous newsletters about them here.
+The new income threshold has now been released as you can read below.

 The official guidelines regarding the permanent residency 191 or the 491 visas have not been released as yet.
 However, we do have the explanatory statement regarding the legislation.
 This statement provides us something important regarding how long it will be before you can lodge PR.